Sonoma County Orders

 The City is here to help our community through the COVID-19 health emergency.
 If you need assistance getting food, essential supplies, or other help, we can work to match you with a volunteer who can assist you.
 If you are looking to volunteer to help someone in our community, let us know.
 We are also here to help organizations who are in need of volunteers.
 For more information and to submit requests for help or to volunteer, please visit the City’s Volunteer Program.

 Practice Good Hygiene

-The most effective and pro-active things you can do to protect you and your family are to shelter-in-place, keep at least six feet from other people when you have to leave home, and to practice good hygiene:
+The most effective and pro-active things you can do to protect you and your family are to shelter-in-place, wear a face mask and stay at least six feet away from other people when you have to leave home, and to practice good hygiene: